Zaid-Ajaj/scaling-elmish-programs/slides/index.md

 * Introduction
 * Basics of Elmish
-* Concept of an "Elm program"
+* Concept of an "Elmish program"
 * Importance of commands
 * Larger programs
 * Challenges of breaking down programs
    - Breaking down parent state
        - Keeping state of a single child program
        - Keeping state of all children programs
+* Child programs
+   - State updates
-   - Child programs (updates, dispatch and commands)
+   - dispatch
+   - commands
 * Application concerns: Root level vs. deep children
-* Ongoing developements: the good and the lacking
+* Ongoing developements: the good, the bad and the ugly
 * Resources to learn more

 ***

 ### Introduction

-- About me
-- The talk

 ***